shield02/alx-higher_level_programming/0x0B-python-input_output/README.md

-2-append_write - Code to append a string to the end of a text file and returns number of characters 3-to_json_string - Code to represent a string object as JSON 4-from_json_string - Code to represent a JSON string as object
+2-append_write - Code to append a string to the end of a text file and returns number of characters 3-to_json_string - Code to represent a string object as JSON 4-from_json_string - Code to represent a JSON string as object 5-save_to_json_file - Code to write object to a text file